-Bob Chase was a lover of the natural world and the primary public face of Loon Echo Land Trust through the organization’s first 15 years.
+Bob Chase was a lover of the natural world.
 Passionate and charismatic, Bob’s vision and leadership were a driving force behind Loon Echo’s initial formation and successes until his passing in 2005.
-In naming the Legacy Society after Bob we seek to honor his lifelong commitment to make the world, and especially our special corner of the world, a better place.
+In naming the Legacy Society after Bob, we seek to honor his lifelong commitment to make the world, and especially our special corner of the world, a better place.